 Every summer, a new swimsuit style brings with it a certain sense of excitement.
 If there was only one new swimsuit each year, I'd be deluding myself.
 Every summer, despite the fact that the old outfits still fit quite well, I purchase numerous new suits despite my bank account screaming "NO!"

 Companies are aware of this.
 To meet our desire for anything new, they develop new fashion trends and textiles every year.

 4. Fashion keeps changing

-Each year the bodysuits swimmers use have new technology and designs.
+The bodysuits that swimmers wear each year have new technology and designs.

-That's right; the technology was so advanced that records were being broken every day, and the Olympic committee banned them.
+The Olympic Committee forbade them because the technology was so advanced and records were being broken every day.

-Although it's not to the Olympic level, innovative designs and fashion are happening in normal people's lives as well.
+Though not at the Olympic level, new designs and fashion are also present in the daily lives of regular people.

-You can use specific types of material to keep you warm in cold water or specific designs that truly make your butt look the best it's ever looked.
+You can use particular materials to stay warm in cold water or particular designs to make your butt appear better than it ever has.

 5. There is more customization in the industry than ever before

 Today, we have the ability to modify anything.
 You may now construct a suit in addition to customising your cars, house, phone, and business.